 The positive ethos at St. Mary's, which is based firmly on gospel values permeate all aspects of school life and achievement and we believe high standards are a natural entitlement for all pupils.

-Our behaviour policy aims to build a clear and consistent framework, which is easily understood by staff, parents, governors and pupils.

-We aim to foster respect, courtesy and consideration at all times by focusing on our three golden rules:-
+Our behaviour policy builds a clear and consistent framework, which is easily understood by staff, parents, governors and pupils.
+We aim to foster respect, courtesy and consideration at all times by focusing on our school rules: